22nds/treehouse_video_downloader/README.md

 ## Subtitles

-If you would like to download:
+If you would like to:
-- the **subtitles** of the videos set `SUBTITLES = True`.
+- download the **subtitles** of the videos set `SUBTITLES = True`.
 They are not downloaded by default.
-- ONLY subititles and not the videos set `SUBTITLES = True` and comment out the line that downloads the video
+- download ONLY subititles and not the videos set `SUBTITLES = True` and comment out the line that downloads the video
 ```
 # ydl.download([videolink])
 ```